 Consent

 Informed consent should be obtained from each patient 16 years and over before enrolment into the study.
-Due to the poor outcomes in patients who require ventilation (>90% mortality in one cohort18), patients who lack capacity to consent due to severe disease (e.g. needs ventilation) or a prior condition, and for whom a relative to act as the legally designated representative is not available (in person), randomisation and consequent treatment will proceed with consent provided by a clinician (independent of the trial) who will act as the legally designated representative (if allowed by local regulations).
+If a patient does not have capacity to consent due to severe disease (e.g. needing ventilation) or a prior condition, then legal representative consent is required for the patient to participate in the trial.
+Due to the poor outcomes in patients hospitalised with pneumonia (5-10% mortality, rising to over 40% in those with severe disease21,22), patients who lack capacity to consent and for whom a relative to act as the legally designated representative is not available (in person), randomisation and consequent treatment can proceed with consent provided by a clinician (independent of the trial) who can act as the legally designated representative (if allowed by local regulations).

 If they regain capacity, such participants should be provided with information about the trial (ideally prior to discharge, but otherwise as soon as possible thereafter), what their rights are and how to exercise them, but it is not necessary to obtain their written consent.
 Provision of such information (i.e. the current participant information sheet) will be documented in the medical record.